Bose-Fermi Chern-Simons Dualities in the Higgsed Phase: Finite Temperature Partition function at large NB

 In our conventions, the nonzero components of the metric in lightcone coordinates are $g_{+-}=g_{-+}= g_{33}=1$, the Levi-Civita symbol is given by $\ \epsilon^{+-3}= \epsilon_{-+3}=-i\ .$ and the Kronecker Delta is given by $\delta^{\mu}_{\nu}=1 \ \text{if} \ \mu=\nu $ and $0$ otherwise.}.
 Once we adopt this gauge, the cubic term for $A$ vanishes in the Chern-Simons action.
 The action \eqref{asb} simplifies to

 where the indices $\tilde{\mu},\ldots$ run over $+,3$ only.
-The first line of the action \eqref{lcgauge} contains the quadratic kinetic terms for the $SU(N_B-1)$ gauge fields $A_+$ and $A_3$.
-The second line of \eqref{lcgauge} has the kinetic term for the $SU(N_B-1)$ fundamental field $W_\mu$ and its (antifundamental) complex conjugate ${\bar W}_\mu$.
+The first line of the action \eqref{lcgauge} contains the quadratic kinetic terms for the $SU(N_B-1)$ gauge fields $A_+$ and $A_3$. \footnote{In this paper we have worked, for definiteness, with the case in which the original gauge group of the bosonic theory is $SU(N_B)$.
+Had we instead started with a $U(N_B)$ bosonic theory, the Lagrangian \eqref{lcgauge} would have continued to apply with the change that $A_\mu$ would be a $U(N_B-1)$ gauge field.
+All the leading large $N_B$ computations and results presented in the rest of this this paper would go through unmodified in this case (because $U(N_B-1)$ and $SU(N_B-1)$ results differ only at subleading order in $\frac{1}{N_B}$).} The second line of \eqref{lcgauge} has the kinetic term for the $SU(N_B-1)$ fundamental field $W_\mu$ and its (antifundamental) complex conjugate ${\bar W}_\mu$.
 All gauge indices (which have been suppressed for readability) in \eqref{lcgauge} are contracted, i.e. the gauge index structure of all terms in this line is ${\bar W}^a W_a$.
 The third line in \eqref{lcgauge} contains the kinetic term for the real, $SU(N_B-1)$ neutral field $Z_\mu$.
 The last line in \eqref{lcgauge} contains the only interaction terms present in the Lagrangian.
 The first interaction term - which will play a crucial role in what follows - has the gauge contraction structure ${\bar W}^a A_a{}^b W_b$.
 This term completes the derivative in the kinetic part of the $W$ action into an $SU(N_B-1)$ covariant derivative.
 It follows, in particular, that the current carried by the $W$ bosons that couples to the $SU(N_B-1)$ gauge field $A$ is given by

 Finally the second interaction terms in the last line of \eqref{lcgauge} has the gauge structure $Z {\bar W}^a W_a$.
 In strictly formal analogy with the discussion above we may define the `$Z$ boson current'